 The Data Access Layer(DAL)

-The data access layer talks to the database, retrieves the results and passes it to the business logic layer in the form of DataSetsor DataTables.
-The DAL contains the following classes:
+The data access layer talks to the database, retrieves the results and passes it to the business logic layer in the form of DataSetsor DataTablesso that you are able to continue with your lead gen. The DAL contains the following classes:

 The respective classes in this DAL are responsible for talking to the respective database tables.
 The common functions are moved inside the class Functions.

 The BLL takes care of manipulating the data as per the request from the user interface, have some additional checks and operations that need to be performed.
 The main classes in our BLL are:

 The presentation layer contains the web forms that the user can access.
 The presentation layer is divided in two areas, one for the normal users to browse through the blog entries and the other for the administrator to add/change blog entries, categories and/or metadata.
 (Please see the source for detailed implementation.)
 I have not used the forms authentication or Windows authentication for this small website rather I am keeping track of users in my databases and authenticating and authorizing then programmatically.
 This was a design decision I made (perhaps not a good one) but more elegant solutions can be implemented too (since the main idea here was learning data access in n-tier apps, so I didn’t).